mhucka/taupe/README.md

 ### The structure of the output

-The output produced by `taupe` differs depending on whether you are extracting tweets or "likes".
 The option `--extract` controls both the content and the format of the output.
 The following options are recognized:

 | Value            | Synonym        | Output |
 |------------------|----------------|--------|